ShiftMediaProject/ShiftMediaProject.github.io/9-about.md

 Why are there dash releases of a library with identical version (v1.0-1, v1.0-2, etc.)?

 : Sometimes a library will not have had an update but one of its dependencies has.
-To ensure that the latest and most stable versions are being used a new build of a library we will be performed using the new updated dependencies.
-These updates are identified by a '-x' suffix.
+To ensure that the latest and most stable versions are being used a new build of a library will be performed using the new updated dependencies.
+These updates are identified by a '-n' suffix.

 Where should I report a bug I found in one of the libraries?